ncoghlan/optpython/README.md

 /opt Python
 ===========

-Helpers to build and install a statically linked Python with a recent OpenSSL under /opt/<name>/python
+Helpers to build and install an optimised CPython build using a recent OpenSSL version under /opt/<name>/python